hstsethi/in-mob-prefix/readme.md

 ## Using Machine Learning To Predict Operator Names

 A Python script named, `predict-operator.py` is provided with this project.
 It works by checking if the operator to predict is in dataset.
 If not, it will try using the appropriate model for predicting the operator.
-If appropriate model is not found, it will trathe model using KNN, save it and predict using newly trained model.
+If appropriate model is not found, it will trathe model using Gradient Boosting Classifer(GBC), save it and predict using newly trained model.

+Pretrained models are provided, but if you want, you can train your own by running `python train_save_all.py`

 ### Examples

 ```
-$ python predict-operator.py ../data/6xxx-in-mob-prefix.csv "7000" ../models/6xxx-knn.bin
+$ python predict-operator.py ../data/6xxx-in-mob-prefix.csv 7000 ../models/6xxx-gbc.bin

 Predicted Operator:
 ['RJ']

 ```

 ```
-$ python predict-operator.py ../data/9xxx-in-mob-prefix.csv "9000" ../models/9xxx-knn.bin
+$ python predict-operator.py ../data/9xxx-in-mob-prefix.csv 9000 ../models/9xxx-gbc.bin

 Operator Found in Database
 ['AT']